chintanboghara/Networking-And-Protocols/SSH.md

 - **Security:** SSH ensures the confidentiality, integrity, and authenticity of data exchanged between systems, protecting it from eavesdropping, man-in-the-middle attacks, and tampering.
 - **Remote Access:** SSH enables administrators to manage remote systems securely, making it essential for cloud infrastructure, data centers, and distributed systems.
 - **Versatility:** SSH supports a variety of functions, from remote login and file transfer to port forwarding and tunneling, making it a critical tool for secure communications.

----

-Let me know if you would like more information on any particular SSH use case or configuration!